 A study was done in Japan with mentally and physically handicapped residents of a nursing home who struggled with constipation.
 Glycerol Enema (GE) is used to treat constipation in these patients.
 The administration of GE not only causes mental and physical stresses to handicapped people but also causes physical damage to nurses.
 Kefir-fermented milk was ingested three times per day (total 6 g per day) for three months to see if it could prevent constipation.
 They found that four of the eleven participants showed improvement in bowel movements without the administration of GE.
 Although this study was carried out with a highly limited number of subjects, the results implicated that adding kefir to the daily diet of handicapped people might have benefit for constipation.
 Even though further studies are required, this study suggests that the oral intake of kefir would contribute to the reduction of the physical labor of nurses spending much time and effort in the administration of GE, and also contribute to an increase in the quality of life for handicapped people.1,2

 A study in the Turkish Journal of Gastroenterology in 20143 studied two groups of patients.
+Twenty consecutive patients with functional constipation were divided into two groups based on their colon transit.
+500 mL/day of fermented kefir beverage was administered to all patients for 4 weeks.
 The first group of ten had “normal transit” and the second had “slow transit" (constipation).
 The patients themselves kept daily records.
+At the end of the study, all the patients showed an increased stool frequency.

 - Stool frequency increased